microprediction/monteprediction/TFRO.md

 ![](https://github.com/microprediction/monteprediction/blob/main/pi_example.png)

 for every country and many other categories of document.
-By the time you read this it might even be working at [https://pi.crunchdao.io/](https://pi.crunchdao.io/).
+See [https://pi.crunchdao.io/](https://pi.crunchdao.com/).

 ## Ways I can help you if you have twenty bucks or less